White House holiday decor honors COVID-19 frontline workers

 WASHINGTON (AP) — Holiday decorations unveiled Monday for Joe and Jill Biden’s first White House Christmas honor frontline workers who persevered during the COVID-19 pandemic.

 Fewer people are likely to see the decked-out mansion in person this year, with public tours still suspended because of the continuing threat from COVID-19.
-But videos, photos and other details about the decorations are available for viewing at WhiteHouse.gov/Holidays.
+But videos, photos and other details are available at WhiteHouse.gov/Holidays.

 “Gifts from the Heart” is the theme.

-The COVID-19 pandemic will impact the holiday season at the White House in other ways, though it’s unclear how it will affect holiday parties and receptions.
+The COVID-19 pandemic has affected the White House holiday season in other ways, though it remained unclear how parties and receptions may be tweaked to compensate for it.

-White House press secretary Jen Psaki has said that there will be parties but that they will be “different” than in years past.
+White House press secretary Jen Psaki has said parties will be held, though they will be “different” from years past.
 Some indication will come Wednesday when the president and first lady and Vice President Kamala Harris and her husband, Doug Emhoff, light a menorah to celebrate Hanukkah.
 Emhoff, who is Jewish, helped light the National Menorah on the Ellipse on Sunday.

-The volunteers who decorate the White House came only from the surrounding area this year, instead of from all over the United States as in past years, because of COVID-19 concerns.
+Volunteers who decorated the White House came only from the surrounding area, instead of from all over the United States as in past years, because of COVID-19 concerns.

-The White House also wasn’t immune to the supply issues that many Americans are contending with.
+The White House also wasn’t spared the supply shortagesthat many Americans are contending with.
 Some topiary trees took a little longer to arrive, said social secretary Carlos Elizondo.

 The other showstopper of holidays at the White House is the official Christmas tree, an 18-foot-tall (5.5-meter tall) Fraser fir that commands the Blue Room and is trimmed with white doves and ribbon bearing the names of all U.S. states and territories to celebrate peace and unity.